rsyncOSX/RsyncUIdocs/content/post/Newversion.md

 **Choose** (not select) a task when the task view is opened and select (or by shortcut) the Estimate button.

 {{< image src="/images/newversion/selectone.png" alt="" position="center" style="border-radius: 8px;" >}}

+A summarized view of an estimation run:

 {{< image src="/images/newversion/estimateone.png" alt="" position="center" style="border-radius: 8px;" >}}

+The `Log` button presents a detailed output from rsync.

 {{< image src="/images/newversion/logone.png" alt="" position="center" style="border-radius: 8px;" >}}